-These financial statements were approved for issue by the Board of Directors on 31 March 2022 and will be submitted to approval by the Shareholders' General Meeting, which has the power to alter them.
+These financial statements were approved for issue by the Board of Directors on 21 April 2023 and will be submitted to approval by the Shareholders' General Meeting, which has the power to alter them.
 The Board of Directors believes these will be approved without significant changes.

-The Group adopted, whenever applicable, an individual and a consolidated financial statement structure convergent with the guidelines of the Implementing Regulation (EU) 2017/1443, of 29 June 2017.
+The Group adopted, whenever applicable, a financial statement structure convergent with the guidelines of the Implementing Regulation (EU) 2017/1443, of 29 June.